Daniel-Williams-ux/frontend-documentations/html5/meta.md

 Note that the value of initial-scale can be any positive decimal number and it represents the zoom level as a multiplier.
 A value of 1 represents 100% zoom (i.e., normal size), a value of 0.5 represents 50% zoom (i.e., half size), and so on.

+##**viewport-fit=cover**
+The viewport-fit property is a new CSS property that was introduced in Safari iOS 11.3 and later, and it provides a way to control how the layout viewport (the part of the web page that's visible on the screen) fits within the visual viewport (the actual size of the device's screen).

+The value cover for viewport-fit tells the browser to scale the layout viewport so that it covers the entire visual viewport.
+This can result in some of the layout viewport being cropped or hidden, but it ensures that the entire screen is used to display the content of the web page.

+Note that viewport-fit is not yet widely supported across all browsers and devices, and it may not be supported in older browsers or on some older devices.
+As such, it's not commonly used at this time, but it may become more widely used in the future as support for it becomes more widespread.